On systoles and ortho spectrum rigidity: Rigidity in general: McKean's Theorem

 \subsection{Separating geodesics}

+Recall that a simple closed curve on a surface is called {\em essential} if it is not homotopic to a point, a puncture nor a boundary component.
+An essential simple closed curve is called separating if it separates the (connected) surface into two components.

-We argue by contradiction, suppose that there is a sequence of hyperbolic structures $Y_{i}$ on $\Sigma$ with $\mathcal{O}(Y_{i}) = \mathcal{O}(X)$ and that the systole length $\mathrm{sys}(Y_{i})$ converges to zero.
+We argue by contradiction, suppose that there is a sequence of hyperbolic structures $Y_{i}$ on $\Sigma$ with all boundary components totally geodesic so that $\mathcal{O}(Y_{i}) = \mathcal{O}(X)$, and that the systole length $\mathrm{sys}(Y_{i})$ converges to zero.
 After passing to a subsequence if necessary, we may suppose there is a simple closed curve $\alpha\subset\Sigma$ with $\ell_{Y_{i}}(\alpha)\rightarrow 0$.
 Suppose that this curve is separating and that one of the subsurfaces has no geodesic boundary component.
 By Basmajian's identity the perimeter $P$ of $Y_i$ does not depend on $i$ so there is some component of the boundary, the \textit{good boundary component}, for which the length is bounded below away from $0$.
 We choose $x_i$ a base point for $Y_{i}$ on the good boundary component and consider the limit of $(Y_{i}, x_i)$.
-After passing to a subsequence if necessary we may suppose that this sequence converges to a surface $(Y_{\infty}, x_\infty)$ with at least one cusp and which has, since $\alpha$ is separating, area at most that $Y_0$ minus the area of a pair of pants ie $2\pi$.
+After passing to a subsequence if necessary we may suppose that this sequence converges to a surface $(Y_{\infty}, x_\infty)$ with at least one cusp and which has, since $\alpha$ is separating, area at most that $Y_0$ minus the area of a pair of pants i.e. $2\pi$.
 Intuitively, there is a subsurface which is getting further and further from the base point.
-More concretely, by the Collar Lemma there exist $m$ such that for all $i>m$ there is a collar round $\alpha$ on $Y_i$ of width $L$ and as a consequence the length of any ortho geodesic that meets $\alpha$ satisfies
+More concretely, by the Collar Lemma there exists $m$ such that for all $i>m$ there is a collar round $\alpha$ on $Y_i$ of width $L$ and as a consequence the length of any ortho geodesic that meets $\alpha$ satisfies